keigoi/kmclib/artifact/artifact.md

 4. We assume you have access to `artifact.iso` (in the submitted zip file and also available from https://drive.google.com/drive/folders/1--_Sq6PD2Zqg9jws3MiGd-0fi_OgQux1?usp=sharing)
 5. Mount `artifact.iso` in the VirtualBox (Menu: Devices -> Optical Drives -> Choose a disk file ...)
 6. Open the terminal from the bottom-left menu.
-   - Either type "terminal' in the search box, or
+   - Either type "terminal" in the search box, or
-   - Click the icon in the bottom of the items (by scrolling it down)
+   - Click the icon "Utilities" and scroll the window down
 7. Type `cd /media/tacas22/artifact; ./install.sh`
 8. All necessary files should be installed.
 If the password is asked, type `tacas22`.
    - In the end, Visual Studio Code will open